Open-WP-Club/wp-disabling-comments/readme.md

 ## Description

-Te plugin allows you to completely remove comment-related features from both the front-end and admin areas of your WordPress site.
+The plugin allows you to completely remove comment-related features from your WordPress site's front-end and admin areas.

 ## Features